Education Mission Statement

 The American Academy of Physician Assistants (AAPA) accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credits™ from organizations accredited by ACCME.
 Physician assistants may receive a maximum of 24.50 hours of Category 1 credit for completing this program.

 The American College of Osteopathic Pediatricians has fully complied with the legal requirements of the ADA and the rules and regulations thereof.
-If any participant in this educational activity is in need of special accommodations, please contact ACOP headquarters at (804) 565-6333 or via email to email@example.com.
+If any participant in this educational activity is in need of special accommodations, please contact the ACOP office at 804-565-6323 or email@example.com.